-The Corona virus has undoubtedly flipped our lives upside down.
-So I would like to do something to help us remember these unprecedented times and also support MFR Cash for Kids, who do so much for the Highland community already and now resolutely face the challenge of helping families who have been worst affected by the rippling effect of the Corona Virus and self-isolation.
+The Corona virus has undoubtedly flipped our lives upside down, so I wanted to do something to help us remember these unprecedented times and also support MFR Cash for Kids, who do so much for the Highland community already and have resolutely faced the challenge of helping the families worst affected by the rippling effect of the Corona Virus and self-isolation.

 “It feels like the world has stopped, doesn’t it?”

-It’s certainly a thought that I’m sure a lot of us in the UK can relate to right now.
-And on the flip side, there are a lot of people who are working even harder than they normally do to keep us going (and alive) through this Corona Virus pandemic.
+It’s certainly a thought that I’m sure a lot of us in the UK have related to over the past 3 months.
+And on the flip side, there are a lot of people working even harder than they normally do to keep us going (and alive) through this Corona Virus pandemic.
 Thank you NHS & key workers!!

-But whichever camp you fall into, I’d like to do a tiny thing to celebrate family and document the time we are spending at home in this very uncertain future.
+With all this going on, and my work diary suddenly wiped clean, I wanted do a tiny thing to celebrate families in Inverness and document the time we are spending at home in this very uncertain future.

 I’m a freelance photographer, based in Inverness.
 I’m lucky to work in lots of different industries, but people are my main focus and the reason I love my job.
 Making people relax and smile in front of the camera is my thing, and whilst it’s normally on their wedding day or new portraits to help promote their business, life is anything but normal at the moment.

-People are doing their bit and staying home.
+People have been doing their bit and staying home.
 It’s a unique situation.
-And one I would like to help us remember.
-So I am joining this global community of photographers in the #frontstepsproject and offering five minute portraits of people on their front steps, or at their window!
+And one I want to help us remember.
+So I joined the global community of photographers in the #frontstepsproject and offered five minute portraits of people on their front steps, or at their window!

-You don’t need to have your hair done, or be wearing perfect outfits.
-OR, if you’re missing getting dressed up then this is a good excuse!
-Just do what feels best for you on the day.
-It’s a little snapshot of life for you at this moment, and whether your confinement has been an unexpected pleasure or a cause of deep worry, it is a memory worth keeping.
+Having your hair done or wearing perfect outfits wasn't necessary.
+I just wanted everyone to do what felt best for them on the day.
+Afterall, it was a little snapshot of life in the moment, and whether your confinement has been an unexpected pleasure or a cause of deep worry, it's a memory worth keeping.

 Safety is Paramount

-I physically interact with no one, and touch nothing, during these sessions.
-And I will instead direct you into place using frantic hand gestures and laughter!
+I physically interact with no one, and touch nothing, during any of these sessions.
+And instead direct you into place using frantic hand gestures and laughter!

-And, as this is going to be a very difficult time for lots of people, with a massive scope of worries across the community, I will encourage those photographed to donate anything they can to the MFR cash for kids appeal.
-I’ll send you the photos, and you can help support local families.
+This has been, and will continue to be, a very difficult time for lots of people, with a massive scope of worries across the community.
+I have encouraged everyone photographed to donate to the MFR cash for kids appeal, and so far we have raised £2,200.

 With this project I am by no means trivialising the impact COVID 19 is having on people’s lives, but as with every life changing event in human history, it is a time worth documenting.